What language is spoken in Belgium?

 Trams are the most convenient way to get around Belgium.
 The tram network covers a large area and can connect you to many cities and towns.
-Other means of transportation include busses, trains, taxis and metro (only in Brussels).
+Other means of transportation include busses, trains, taxis and the metro (only in Brussels).
 Cycling is also very common in Belgium; there are protected and well-defined bike lanes on many of the main roads.

-Is Belgium a family friendly destination?
+Is Belgium a family-friendly destination?

 Belgium has many attractions that are suited to both adults and children.
-Belgium is known for its food and what better way to enjoy this than on a classic food tour.
+Belgium is known for its food and what better way to enjoy this than on a classic food tour?
 Children are sure to enjoy the famous waffles and chocolate.
 Belgium is also beautifully viewed by boat and a great area to discover is Bruges.
 For families with older children, a bike tour may be better suited.
 Belgium has some of the best bike routes in the world.
 Perhaps take the time to explore the country’s beautiful landscapes, including the gorgeous countryside, rolling green hills, the mountainous region of Ardennes, and of course the many parks and playgrounds all over the country.